Good Hope FM

-Good Hope FM contributes to the development of South African music and local content through a consistent delivery according to ICASA guidelines and expectations.
-The station hosts regular interviews with local artists and continues to support the local music industry.

-The station broadcasts predominantly in English with English/Afrikaans news, traffic reports and commercials.
+It contributes to the development of South African music and local content through a consistent delivery according to ICASA guidelines and expectations.
+The station has regular interviews with local artists and supports the local music industry.
+It broadcasts predominantly in English with English/Afrikaans news, traffic reports and commercials.

-Good Hope FM is a SABC commercial radio station and was launched in 1965.
-The station is a well-established Cape Town brand and will keep on providing the ideal platform for advertisers to reach the affluent 20-something market of metropolitan Cape Town.

-Coverage & Frequencies
+Coverage and frequencies

 The Good Hope FM broadcast footprint covers Cape Town metropolis and surrounding suburbs, towns and villages and also extends to the Overberg and Plettenberg Bay regions.
 The surrounding towns and villages include Langebaan, Saldanha Bay, Malmesbury, Paarl, Wellington, Worcester, Franschhoek, Stellenbosch and Gordon's Bay.